thatsn0tmysite/tget/README.md

   -h, --help                   help for tget
-      --host string            host running Tor (default "127.0.0.1") -n, --instances int          number of Tor instances to use (default 5) -l, --log-path string        path to save logs at -X, --method string          HTTP method to use (default "GET") -o, --out-path string        path to save downloaded files in (default "/home/n0tme/Documents/Projects/tget") -O, --ovewrite               overwrite file(s) if they already exist -p, --ports uints            ports to for Tor to listen on (default []) -S, --socks-version string   socks version to use (default "socks5") --test-domain string     website to use while testing if Tor is up (default "https://thatsn0tmy.site") -T, --timeout int            max time to wait for Tor before canceling (0: no timeout) -t, --tor-path string        path to Tor binary (default "/usr/bin/tor") -k, --unsafe-tls             skip TLS certificates validation -U, --useragent string       useraget to use when sending requests (default "tget/v0.1") -v, --verbose                be (very) verbose
+      --host string            host running Tor (default "127.0.0.1") -n, --instances int          number of Tor instances to use (default 5) --keep-alive             do not close Tor instances when done -l, --log-path string        path to save logs at -X, --method string          HTTP method to use (default "GET") -o, --out-path string        path to save downloaded files in (default "/home/n0tme/Documents/Projects/tget") -O, --ovewrite               overwrite file(s) if they already exist -p, --ports uints            ports to for Tor to listen on (default []) -R, --reuse-instances        do not spawn new instances, assume they are already open (implies --keep-alive) -S, --socks-version string   socks version to use (default "socks5") --test-domain string     website to use while testing if Tor is up (default "https://thatsn0tmy.site") -T, --timeout int            max time to wait for Tor before canceling (0: no timeout) -t, --tor-path string        path to Tor binary (default "/usr/bin/tor") -k, --unsafe-tls             skip TLS certificates validation -U, --useragent string       useraget to use when sending requests (default "tget/v0.3") -v, --verbose                be (very) verbose

 ```